SAP-samples/teched2025-DA261/exercises/ex3/README.md

 - Created two new hierarchy graphs: **`consumerComplaintsProductHierarchy`** and **`consumerComplaintsIssueHierarchy`**.
 - Mapped granular product names (e.g., *“Credit card”*, *“Checking account”*) to broader categories like **Credit Cards** or **Bank Accounts**.
 - Mapped granular issue names (e.g., *“Account status incorrect”*, *“Late fee”*) to broader categories like **Account Servicing** or **Billing & Payment**.
-- Built a classification model where SPARQL can automatically roll up details to higher categories using `rdfs:subClassOf*`.
+- Built a hierarchical knowledge graph model where SPARQL can automatically roll up details to higher categories using `rdfs:subClassOf*`.

 ## Exercise 3.4 Querying with Hierarchies